 # Files for Enterprise Workbot

 End users can upload files to Enterprise Workbots when file parameters are defined in the bot commands.
 These files are uploaded to the user's OneDrive for Business storage, and its data can then be used in follow-up recipe actions.
-The file portion of the trigger output looks like this:
+You can upload files using personal scopes, such as direct messages (DMs), but uploading files to channels is not supported.

 Output fields Description Example

 downloadUrl OneDrive URL for fetching the content of the file.
-You can issue an HTTP GET directly from this URL. https://download.link (opens new window)
+You can issue an HTTP GET directly from this URL. https://download.link

 uniqueId Unique file ID.
 This will be the OneDrive drive item ID.
 1150D938-8870-4044-9F2C-5BBDEBA70C9D